-Written by Julie Satchell, a local maritime archaeologist, to commemorate the anniversary of the sinking of the Belem, November 20th, 103 years ago:
+Written by Julie Satchell, a local maritime archaeologist, to commemorate the anniversary of the sinking of the Belem, November 20th, 105 years ago this week:

 The two large cylindrical metal objects which sit nestled in varying levels of sand just north of Northcott beach are the boilers of the steam ship Belém which ran aground on the 20th November 1917 carrying a cargo of iron ore as part of the war effort.
 A low-tide visit to site in October 2020 revealed a number of other twisted metal components of the ship poking through the sand – the prop shaft, hull elements and part of the stern.
 Much more of the hull lies entombed in the sand – it was revealed when sand levels were much lower over winter 2014/15 (photographs from March 2015).